Can you help me create a congenic line of mice?

-Will I be charged the $8 fee for DNA Extraction as advertised if I am submitting tissue samples for Genetic Background Check or Speed Congenic services?
+Will I be charged a fee for DNA extraction if I am submitting tissue samples for Genetic Background Check or Speed Congenic services?

 No. The cost of DNA extraction is included in the pricing for these services (as well as our Three-Strain Analysis service).
 We do not reduce the price if the samples submitted for your project contain pre-extracted DNA.